 Over the course of the seal test, no visible brine was observed at the downstream end of the seals.
 Upon decommissioning the SSSPT, brine penetration was found to be only 15 cm.
-Determination of the absolute permeability of the bentonite seal was not precise; however, a bounding calculation of 1×10^{-19} m2 was made by Knowles and Howard (1996).
+Determination of the absolute permeability of the bentonite seal was not precise; however, a distribution reflects some conservative assumptions pertaining to WIPP seal applications.
+The

-Beginning with a specified dry density of 1.8 to 2.0 g/cm3 and Figure A-3, a distribution function for clay permeability was developed and is provided in Figure A-4.
-Parameter distribution reflects some conservative assumptions pertaining to WIPP seal applications.
-The following provide rationale behind the distribution presented in Figure A-4.
+36 Beginning with a specified dry density of 1.8 to 2.0 g/cm3 and Figure G2A-3, a distribution

+37 function for clay permeability was developed and is provided in Figure G2A-4.
+Parameter

+39 following provide rationale behind the distribution presented in Figure G2A-4.

-- 1. A practical minimum for the distribution can be specified at 1×10^{-21} m2. - 2.
-If effective dry density of the bentonite emplaced in the seals only varies from 1.8 to 2.0 g/cm3, then a maximum expected permeability can be extrapolated from Figure A-3 as 1×10^{-19} m2. - 3.
-Uncertainty exists in being able to place massive columns of bentonite to design specifications.
-To address this uncertainty in a conservative manner, it is assumed that the compacted clay be placed at a dry density as low as 1.6 g/cm3.
-At 1.6 g/cm3, the maximum permeability for the clay would be approximately 5×10-19 m2.
-Therefore, neglecting salinity effects, a range of permeability from 1×10-21 to 5×10-19 m2 with a best estimate of less than 1×10-19 m2 could be reasonably defined (assuming a best estimate emplacement density of 1.8 g/cm3).
-It could be argued, based on Figure A-3, that a best estimate could be as low as 2×10-20 m2.
+40 1.
+A practical minimum for the distribution can be specified at 1×10^{-21} m2.

+- 2. If effective dry density of the bentonite emplaced in the seals only varies from 1.8 to 1 2 2.0 g/cm3, then a maximum expected permeability can be extrapolated from Figure G2A-3 as 1×10-19 m2.
+3 - 3.
+Uncertainty exists in being able to place massive columns of bentonite to design 4 specifications.
+To address this uncertainty in a conservative manner, it is assumed that 5 the compacted clay be placed at a dry density as low as 1.6 g/cm3.
+At 1.6 g/cm3, the 6 maximum permeability for the clay would be approximately 5×10-19 m2.
+Therefore, 7 neglecting salinity effects, a range of permeability from 1×10^{-21} to 5×10^{-19} m2 with a 8 best estimate of less than 1×10-19 m2 could be reasonably defined (assuming a best 9 estimate emplacement density of 1.8 g/cm3).
+It could be argued, based on Figure G2A-10 3, that a best estimate could be as low as $2 \times 10^{-20} \text{m}^2$.
+11

-Salinity increases bentonite permeability; however, these effects are greatly reduced at the densities specified for the shaft seal.
-At seawater salinity, Pusch et al. (1989) report the effects on permeability could be as much as a factor of 5 (one-half order of magnitude).
-To account for salinity effects in a conservative manner, the maximum permeability is increased from 5×10^{-18} m2.
-The best estimate permeability is increased by one-half order of magnitude to
+Salinity increases bentonite permeability; however, these effects are greatly reduced at the 12 densities specified for the shaft seal.
+At seawater salinity, Pusch et al. (1989) report the effects 13 on permeability could be as much as a factor of 5 (one-half order of magnitude).
+To account for 14 salinity effects in a conservative manner, the maximum permeability is increased from 5×10-19 15 to 5×10^{-18} m2.
+The best estimate permeability is increased by one-half order of magnitude to 16 5×10^{-19} m2.

-5×10^{-19} m2.
 The lower limit is held at 1×10^{-21} m2.
-Because salinity effects are greatest at lower densities, the maximum is adjusted one full order of magnitude while the best estimate (assumed to reside at a density of 1.8 g/cm3) is adjusted one-half of an order.
+Because salinity effects are greatest at lower 17 densities, the maximum is adjusted one full order of magnitude while the best estimate 18 (assumed to reside at a density of 1.8 g/cm^3) is adjusted one-half of an order.
+19

-The four arguments presented above give rise to the permeability cumulative frequency distribution plotted in Figure A-4, which summarizes the performance specification for bentonite columns.
+The four arguments presented above give rise to the permeability cumulative frequency 20 distribution plotted in Figure G2A-4, which summarizes the performance specification for 21 bentonite columns.
+22